datalad-handbook/book/docs/basics/101-121-siblings.rst

 Note that the fact that your room mate does not have the note on :command:`datalad update` does not influence your note.
 It will not get deleted by the merge.
-You do not set your dataset to the state of your room mates dataset, but you incorporate all changes he made -- which is only the addition of the script.
+You do not set your dataset to the state of your room mate's dataset, but you incorporate all changes he made -- which is only the addition of the script.

 .. runrecord:: _examples/DL-101-121-110